 AI and Hyper-automation: Untapped Efficiencies and Savings for Schools, Colleges, and Trusts

-The reception to AI within schools and colleges in the UK has been mixed, with some institutions harnessing the best of this still nascent technology while others are remain either unsure of how to engage or yet unconvinced of its transformational potential.
+The reception of AI within schools and colleges in the UK has been mixed, with some institutions harnessing the best of this still nascent technology while others are remain either unsure of how to engage or yet unconvinced of its transformational potential.

 General sector-agnostic concerns around ethics and security, as well as business-cultural insecurities blend with lasting fears over plagiarism and misuse within the context of teaching and learning.
 Many may be seeking to wait for the second-mover-advantage-moment, however the scope of application of AI and automation within education is widely discussed as being so broad and deep that by not engaging early, schools risk playing a longer game of catch-up.